Teaching Students with ADHD

-As a parent, you can help your child cope with these deficits and meet the challenges school creates.
-You can provide the most effective support: equipping your child with learning strategies for the classroom and communicating with teachers about how your child learns best.
-With support at home and teaching strategies at work in the classroom, there is no reason why kids with ADD/ADHD can’t flourish in school.
+As a parent, you can help your child cope with these deficits and overcome the challenges school creates.
+You can work with your child to implement practical strategies for learning both inside and out of the classroom and communicate with teachers about how your child learns best.
+With consistent support, the following strategies can help your child enjoy learning, meet educational challenges—and experience success at school and beyond.

+There are a number of ways you can work with teachers to keep your child on track at school.
+Together you can help your child learn to find their feet in the classroom and work effectively through the challenges of the school day.
 As a parent, you are your child's advocate.
-For your child to succeed in the classroom, it is vital that you communicate his or her needs to the adults at school.
+For your child to succeed in the classroom, it is vital that you communicate their needs to the adults at school.
 It is equally important for you to listen to what the teachers and other school officials have to say.

-- Plan ahead.
+Plan ahead.
 You can arrange to speak with school officials or teachers before the school year even begins.
 If the year has started, plan to speak with a teacher or counselor on at least a monthly basis.

-- Create goals together.
+Create goals together.
 Discuss your hopes for your child's school success.
-Together, write down specific and realistic goals and talk about how they can be reached.
+Together, write down specific and realistic goals and talk about how to help your child reach them.